tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 :java:extdoc:`Path<javax.persistence.criteria.Path>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A path might for example look like ``relEntity.relEntity2.field``.
-The given :java:extdoc:`Path<javax.persistence.criteria.Path>` always references the last path element.
+The :java:extdoc:`Path<javax.persistence.criteria.Path>` instance always references the last path element.
 If it is an instance of :java:extdoc:`From<javax.persistence.criteria.From>`, the last path element is a relation, otherwise it is a field.